Heavy snow continues to pummel the Northeast as storms form in the South and Midwest

 The National Weather Service said a "rapidly strengthening storm" will develop in the central U.S. on Monday.
 Up to a foot of snow may fall on parts of the Midwest through Tuesday.
 Meanwhile, the U.S. Atlantic coast, especially North and South Carolina, are at risk of severe coastal flooding.

-In the South, parts of Texas, Louisiana, Mississippi, Alabama and Florida are forecast to receive severe thunderstorms and even some tornados late Monday night.
+In the South, parts of Texas, Louisiana, Mississippi, Alabama and Florida are forecast to receive severe thunderstorms and even some tornadoes late Monday night.

 "Widespread wind gusts in excess of 50 mph are likely in the eastern Gulf Coast so prepare for power outages," the NWS wrote.